rodgersbunde/creditscore_project/README.md

 This project is a machine learning application designed to assess customer creditworthiness by predicting credit scores.

 # Business Problem
 NicoElNino Microfinance is experiencing difficulties in accurately assessing the creditworthiness of its customers, resulting in increased loan defaults and financial losses.
 The company’s current methods of evaluating credit risk are manual and inefficient, undermining customer trust and business growth.
-To address this challenge, Nyali Microfinance, in collaboration with Providentia, aims to develop an intelligent credit scorecard system.
+To address this challenge, NicoElNino Microfinance, in collaboration with Providentia, aims to develop an intelligent credit scorecard system.

 This system will leverage the company’s extensive financial and credit-related data, along with demographic information, to automatically segregate customers into credit score brackets.
 By improving the accuracy of credit risk assessments, the goal is to enhance lending decisions, reduce default rates, and restore customer confidence.

 ### Objectives